 An enhanced understanding of the results obtained from aerial surveillance is possible with the examination of water samples taken from the scanned area at the same time.
 High reflectance detected by the CZCS on Nimbus 7 along the continental shelf edge was found, on examination of water samples, to be due to a coccolithophorid bloom (Holligan et al. 1983b).
-Comparisons between chlorophyll levels measured on board ship and by satellite have been reported by several other authors (Afonin el al, 1992; Gordon et al, 1980, 1983; Smith and Baker, 1982; Peláez and Guan, 1982 and Guan et al, 1985).
-They have shown than under cloud-free though generally hazy conditions, an elaborately processed CZCS image can measure the distribution of upper-layer chlorophyll for pigment concentrations ranging from 0.05 to 5.0 mg pigment m with an error of 40% or less.
+Comparisons between chlorophyll levels measured on board ship and by satellite have been reported by several other authors (Alfonin el al, 1992; Gordon et al, 1980, 1983; Smith and Baker, 1982; Peláez and Guan, 1982 and Guan et al, 1985).
+They have shown than under cloud-free though generally hazy conditions, an elaborately processed CZCS image can measure the distribution of upper-layer chlorophyll for pigment concentrations ranging from 0.05 to 5.0 mg pigment m-3 with an error of 40% or less.

-Further use should be made of spectral signatures for identifying organisms such as Noctiluca (Dinophyta), Coccolithophorids and some bloom-forming diatoms.
+Further investigations should be made of spectral signatures for identifying organisms such as Noctiluca (Dinophyta), Coccolithophorids and some bloom-forming diatoms.
+This could be based on the spectral values of a range of species described by Sathyendranath et al. (1987) and the specific values for various bloom species which have been established (see section 7.4.1 below).

-7.4.1 NRA's Use of Aerial Surveillance
+7.4.1 NRA/Environment Agency's Use of Aerial Surveillance

-The NRA's group responsible for aerial surveillance is based at the National Centre for Instrumentation and Marine Surveillance, Bath.
+The NRA/Agency group responsible for aerial surveillance is based at the National Centre for Instrumentation and Marine Surveillance, Bath.
 The National Centre has developed an aerial survey system utilising the Compact Airborne Spectrographic Image (CASI).
 The twin engined aircraft used is located at an airfield in Coventry and carries out approximately three complete flights around the British coast each year.
-In addition to being fitted with a CASI the Scarcust aircraft has a thermal scanner, colour video and stills camera.
-To ensure accurate position referencing and geocorrection of images, a satellite navigation package has been integrated into the system.
+In addition to being fitted with a CASI, the aircraft has a thermal scanner, colour video and stills camera.
+To ensure accurate position referencing and geo-correction of images, a satellite navigation package has been integrated into the system.
 The advantages of CASI over satellites are:

 - Resolution

 - Adaptability

-- · Avoidance of cloud cover
+- Avoidance of cloud cover

 - Cost and controllability